 Wait using a loop

-This is the only way to completely break the user flow and force JavaScript to do a synchronous pause.
+This is the only way to completely break the user flow and force JavaScript to pause synchronously.

 var wait = (ms) => {